hoangsonww/Image-Video-Tools/.github/README.md

 ### Image Background Remover

-Remove the background from images using a pre-trained machine learning model.
+Remove the background from images using a pre-trained machine-learning model.
 The user can download the image with the background removed.

 ### Image Converter